-Since they are so frequently exposed, your hands often receive the worst treatment from harsh winter air.
+Since they are so frequently exposed, your hands often receive the worst treatment from the harsh winter air.
 While it’s important to frequently wash your hands to avoid exposing yourself to harmful cold and flu viruses, this healthy habit also increases how dry your hands become.
 Give your hands the extra attention they need by using a moisturizer that’s glycerin-based in the morning after waking up, right before bedtime, and any point during the day where your hands feel dry.

 Dealing with dry, frizzy hair can make anyone frustrated enough they just decide to wear hats until spring.
 However, there are options other than wool stocking caps to keep you looking your best.
-To protect your hair, try shampooing every other day instead of daily, as shampooing can often can strip your hair of oils and moisture needed to keep it looking its best.
+To protect your hair, try shampooing every other day instead of daily, as shampooing can often strip your hair of oils and moisture needed to keep it looking its best.
 When bathing, use a mild shampoo and warm water, and apply plenty of conditioner to keep your hair soft, shiny, and hydrated.
-Be careful not to over style your hair with a flat iron or blow dryer, and avoid using harsh, chemical-based hair products.
+Be careful not to over-style your hair with a flat iron or blow dryer, and avoid using harsh, chemical-based hair products.

 Lock in Moisture